GrowthTech2023/GhostMe/Roadmap/agenda.md

 **Day 3: Sunday, July 2, 2023 - Video Transcription and Caption Generation**

-- Task 3.1: Implement the backend functionality to transcribe uploaded videos using Descript's API.
+- Task 3.1: Implement the server functionality to transcribe uploaded videos using Descript's API.
 - Task 3.2: Design and implement the user prompt input feature.
 - Task 3.3: Set up communication with GPT-4 and implement functionality to generate captions based on the transcription and user prompt.
 - Task 3.4: Store the generated captions and transcription in the PostgreSQL database.